Brain-based parenting tips

 She put the research into practice with her own spirited daughter and saw great results.
 Now, as a licensed coach, she helps parents find calm and confidence with their children.
 If Brain Rules for Baby is the why, Zero to Five is the how.

 Infant uncertainty … toddler tantrums … preschooler power struggles … you’ve got this!
 But help along the way never hurts, and Zero to Five offers exactly the kind of practical, friendly, science-based help that makes for confident parents.

 Below, Tracy shares some tips to get you started off on the right foot.
-You can also sign up directly for more parenting tips that work.

 Speak with your baby in a certain way, new research shows, and your baby is far more likely to pick up on language.
 The difference is big — more than double the vocabulary by age 2.

 How?
 Glad you asked, because “how” is what Zero to Five is all about.

 In the midst of transitioning her baby to solid foods, a mama wrote to me with a challenging situation.
 At 6 months, her little boy started off eating pretty well.
 At 7 months, he wasn’t eating enough or was refusing to eat, to the point where he had fallen off the weight charts.
 She felt stuck trying to force calories into him, while knowing that experts recommend not forcing kids to eat.

 I know this dear mama is not alone on this issue.
 If your little one isn’t eating either, here are 8 tips to get you back on a better path.